g-vega-cl/Pokemon-deck-generator/README.md

 10. Now we have 44 cards in our deck.

-11. Add x18 random trainer cards.
+11. Add x16 random trainer cards.
     * Doing a real random search is difficult because of the size of the data in the API and because of the string ID's
     * To simulate randomness, I will use a random letter of the alphabet and random order (`name` or `-name`) and pick a random card from the first 25 cards.
         * https://api.pokemontcg.io/v2/cards?pageSize=50&q=supertype:Trainer name:w*&orderBy=-name
     * Check if we already have the card by comparing the Id of the card: swsh4-161, Trainer cards don't have the same names and different ID's like some pokemon cards.
     * Add x4 of the card.
-    * Do this 4 times and the fifth time save the query and add another card from the 4th query.
     * If there are no valid cards, do the query again.

 12. Now we have our 60 cards.
 SUCCESS!